Kuusamo: Sports

 Kuusamo is the venue of several international winter sports competitions.
 In Ruka skiing there is a stadium with the Rukatunturi-hill (HS142) and a smaller-K64 ski jumping hill and lighted trails and a biathlon facility.
-Since 2002, the World Cup kick-off in ski jumping and Nordic combined and cross country skiing World Cup races in Ruka Nordic Opening in late November at a joint event in Kuusamo instead.
-2006's 16,000 spectators, the competition.
-Ruka in 2005, the Freestyle Skiing World Cup instead.
+Since 2002, the World Cup kick-off in ski jumping and Nordic combined and cross country skiing World Cup races in Ruka Nordic Opening in late November at a joint event in Kuusamo.
+In 2024 Ruka Nordic hosted nearly 30,000 spectators.